 Immediately prior to assuming her responsibilities at SBS, Kim worked as a Managing Director at a leading construction monitoring firm.
 She previously served in government at the NYC Department of Housing Preservation and Development, NYS Empowerment Zone Corporation and NYC Commission on Human Rights.
 Kim practiced insurance and municipal finance law before entering the public sector.
 She is a graduate of Yale Law School and North Carolina Central University.

-Assistant Commissioner, Capacity Building and Corporate Partnerships
+Assistant Commissioner, Certification and Compliance

 Assistant Commissioner, Contractor Services